IQ404/study-notes/README.md

 ### OS Layer (Operating System)

-OS keeps the essential background services running, so the whole machine stays stable.
+OS controls programs and keeps them running, so the whole machine stays stable.
 For examples:

 It boots and watches key daemons (networking, logging, ssh, cron, etc.).
 If one crashes, it can auto-restart it (i.e., It Detects errors and implements measures to prevent complete system failures.)